-STRENGTHS WEAKNESSES Legislation Legislation relating to pesticide management exists in the form of the Environmental Management Act and Regulations Zambia is a signatory to major international protocols and conventions on pesticides and plant protection Legislation The list of registered pesticides is insufficient and not publically available Existing legislation is relatively weak and vague The inclusion of pesticides under the Environmental Management Act means there is a loss of focus on safe pesticide use and handling from a human health perspective National IPM specific policy is lacking Extension services There is a well-established extension structure including public and private sector actors Research ZARI is a well-recognised national research institute International support for research is provided through IITA and ICRISAT International support and partnerships available for research on aflatoxin management Extension services Extension services are provided by a range of public and private agencies and coordination is a challenge.
+WEAKNESSES Legislation The list of registered pesticides is insufficient and not publically available Existing legislation is relatively weak and vague The inclusion of pesticides under the Environmental Management Act means there is a loss of focus on safe pesticide use and handling from a human health perspective National IPM specific policy is lacking Extension services Extension services are provided by a range of public and private agencies and coordination is a challenge.
 High turn-over of public extension personnel and gaps in existing structure Inadequate extension materials on crop protection Low level of knowledge on pest and pesticide management by extension service staff.
-Limited knowledge of IPM approach Research Chronic underfunding and low resource levels Pesticides management Pesticide use in Zambia is currently at a relatively low level among small-scale farmers Pesticide management Lack of knowledge on pesticides available to use and registered safer alternatives Zambian Bureau of Standards lacks sufficient resources to adequately oversee and police pesticide legislation in Zambia Lack of container disposal sites in the country and knowledge of safe disposal is weak Agrodealers are often not registered Pesticides are often not labelled correctly or labels lack information Low awareness of existing legislation OPPORTUNITIES THREATS Legislation Legislation relating to pesticide management exists in the form of the Environmental Management Act and Regulations Country is a signatory to major international protocols and conventions on pesticides and plant protection Extension services Extension personal are looking for opportunities to improve their capacity Extension tools and systems already exist Legislation Little incentive and limited resources available to improve current legislation Legislation on safe pesticide handling is not a priority relative to other areas.
-Extension services Extension agents resist change and there is institutional inertia (business as usual approach) Reducing budgetary support from government Research Research fails to keep pace with demand for new Demand for extension services is high products such as resistant varieties and proven
+Limited knowledge of IPM approach Research Chronic underfunding and low resource levels Pesticide management Lack of knowledge on pesticides available to use and registered safer alternatives Zambian Bureau of Standards lacks sufficient resources to adequately oversee and police pesticide legislation in Zambia Lack of container disposal sites in the country and knowledge of safe disposal is weak Agrodealers are often not registered Pesticides are often not labelled correctly or labels lack information Low awareness of existing legislation THREATS Legislation Little incentive and limited resources available to improve current legislation Legislation on safe pesticide handling is not a priority relative to other areas.
+Extension services Extension agents resist change and there is institutional inertia (business as usual approach) Reducing budgetary support from government Research Research fails to keep pace with demand for new products such as resistant varieties and proven